kouleshoff/junocache/README.md

 Escape character is '^]'.
 GET a
 -ERR GET with key a
 SET a TTL 10
+DHTSXKuDeGfIjsSB

 +OK SET with key a
 GET a
-+OK GET with key a DHTSXKuDeGfIjsSB
++OK GET with key a
+DHTSXKuDeGfIjsSB

 ```